gcallah/MiscWriting/Art/ConservativeArt.md

 the influence of the near-universal peer ideology, few survive in this climate with their convictions and artistry intact."

-Clarity goes on to note that attempting to answer this bias with an attempt to promote "conservative art" backfires:
+Clarity goes on to note that answering this bias with an attempt to promote "conservative art" backfires:

-"There are limited niche conservative projects, but while these don't violate the conservative element of the artist's convictions, they do, unfortunately, often violate his artistic ones--an unfortunate 'other side' to the unique challenges of the conservative artist.
+"There are limited niche conservative projects, but while these don't violate the conservative element of the artist's convictions, they do, unfortunately, often violate his artistic ones -- an unfortunate 'other side' to the unique challenges of the conservative artist.
 Propaganda remains propaganda even if it is essentially true; it is a controversial, oversimplified means of communication, and one that is certainly outside of the voice of any valuable artist."